 A. We ask your GP to carry out a medical to ensure you are fit and well enough to foster.
 If you are not sure about how a medical issue might affect your ability to foster we recommend you visit your GP initially just to talk it though.

 A. Children are referred to SFS from a wide range of local authorities

 A. Children of all ages may be in care from 0 to 18 years of age

 A. All children are different.
 While many children in care have had unfortunate early life experiences at the end of the day children are children and deserve a safe, secure, loving family.

 Q. Do foster carers get paid?

 A. Foster carers receive a weekly allowance for each child they are looking after.
-The standard fostering rate at SFS for one child is £400 per week.
+With holiday, birthday, festival and training payments this equates to an average of £400 per week for one child.
 This may increase for children and young people with particularly complex needs or disabilities.

 Training & Support

 Q. What training is available for foster carers?